devarajchidambaram/Audit-Logger/README.md

 Provides more control to your logging.

 ## Why
-When running in production, you may wish you could have certain information avaialble for certain request.
+When running in production, you may wish you could have certain information available for certain request.
 It is not efficient to log all information parameters for all requests.
 This library helps you to create application specific rules and provides request information data only when the application fails certain rules.

 ## Install [![npm version](https://badge.fury.io/js/auditlogger.svg)](http://badge.fury.io/js/auditlogger)